mostafaac30/calculater-project/README.md

 # What is it?

-**calculater-converter**
+_The required project of first year - first semister - faculty of computers and information FCI - Fayoum universty_

-_is a program divided into two branches.
+**calculater-converter**_is a program divided into two branches.
 First, it can convert from one numerical system to another (2,8,10,16).
 Second, it can collect two numbers (have the same base) together._

 >**2** for binary\
 >**8** for octal\